This page is being edited and will be uploaded soon (October/November 2021).

 i.
 Flow structure:

-Fish tank – Mechanical filter – UV (potential partial flow) –CO2 stripper - split flow to Biofilter, with partial flow to biofilter, whereas main flow directly to Fish tanks.
+Fish tank – Mechanical filter – UV (potential partial flow) – split flow with partial flow to Biofilter before the CO2 stripper, whereas the main flow goes directly to the CO2 stripper.
+Outlet from Biofilter joins the main flow into CO2 stripper – Outlet from the CO2 stripper goes to the fish tanks.

 ii.
 Description and use: